rathwell/clj-style/README.md

-# gaka-plus
+# clj-style

-gaka-plus is an extension of the gaka library that adds a few convenience macros and functions to provide a slightly different interface for building css.
+clj-style is a css generation library for clojure.
+It extends the gaka library by adding a few convenience macros and functions to provide a little bit different interface than gaka.

-## Usage
+## Usage  (Under Construction)

-[org.clojars.rathwell/gaka-plus "1.0.0"]
+[org.clojars.rathwell/clj-style "1.0.0"]

 overview
   - should not interfere with gaka